 - Voluntary and open membership – everyone’s welcome at Affinity.
 Each of our members helps make their community a better place to live and we appreciate every one of them.

 - Democratic member control – we’re owned and controlled by our members.
 Each member has a voice in the way we do business – one member, one vote.

 - Member economic participation – every member has a $5 share in Affinity, and they have a say in how we operate.

 - Autonomy and independence – we get to know our members, their families, their businesses and their communities, and in partnership with them we make decisions in everyone’s best interest.

 - Education, training and information – we provide education and training for our members, elected representatives and employees so they can contribute to the development of their credit union.
-We share knowledge through our website, workshops and at our branches.
+We share knowledge through our website, workshops and at our advice centres.

 - Co-operation among co-operatives – we co-operate with other co-operatives to build businesses that serve the needs of our members and their communities.

 - Concern for community – we have a social and economic responsibility to build and maintain strong communities.
 It’s for the benefit of everyone!

 First Nations and Métis peoples are a key part of Saskatchewan’s vibrant social and economic fabric, and we’re committed to making a place for them at Affinity and in Canada generally.